julzaza/wildwitchherbs/_posts/2025-12-04-midwinter-kitchen-witchcraft.md

 > “Garlic on the door, garlic on the floor.
 > No shadow may pass here.”

-See also: **[The Nine Herbs Charm: Anglo-Saxon Healing & Magic](/nine-herbs-charm)** for other herbal protective practices during midwinter.

 ---

 ## Apples and Nuts: Solstice Divination